 “Zavtra – I will be back tomorrow,” he said.
 He noticed the woman holding the child was even more frightened after his outburst.
 The boy, who reminded Ivan of his younger brother Kolya, looked at him with big wondering eyes.

-Ivan, his hand gesticulating and his mouth twitching, looked at the Germans.
-He knew that he would not be able to go through the same act again and that realisation made him even more mad with himself.
-As his self confidence took a dive the old woman stepped up to Ivan and shoved him out of the way and hit the kitchen cabinet with her small fist.
+Ivan, his hand gesticulating and his mouth twitching looked at the Germans.
+He knew that he would not be able to go through the same act again and that realisation made him even more mad at himself.
+As his self-confidence took a dive the old woman stepped up to Ivan and shoved him out of the way and hit the kitchen cabinet with her small fist.
 Her face had become red with rage.
 All her accumulated feelings of the last few weeks boiled over.
 The air raids, the fighting in the streets, all the fears she had gone through came together to the point where she felt, she had something to defend too.
 A wave of adrenaline swept out all fear from her tiny body.

-Ivan knew the face from his own, no nonsense suffering Babushka and he realised immediately that there was a storm brewing.
+Ivan knew the face from his own, no-nonsense suffering Babushka and he realised immediately that there was a storm brewing.
 The bravery and boldness of the old woman made him take a step backwards.
 He thought, “I’m a hero of the glorious Red Army, I don’t need to take this.”

 Ivan walked out and was actually relieved.
 He had escaped the fury of the German Babushka.
 Fighting the German Army had been much easier.
-He could have been killed or become a Hero of the Soviet Union, but felt this encounter had ended in confusion and dishonour.
+He could have been killed or become a Hero of the Soviet Union but felt this encounter had ended in confusion and dishonour.
 Glory and honour could not have been won.
 He feared what his comrades would say to him.

 “But she really was terribly cranky,” Ivan tried to justify himself.